Investor Khosla: '60 Minutes' cleantech segment full of errors

 The venture capitalist, who made his name as one of the co-founders of Sun Microsystems, also said the DOE loan program has had a 97 percent success rate.
 DOE officials were not immediately available to verify that figure.

-The "60 Minutes" piece listed several of the programs failures but just one of its successes - electric car company Tesla Motors Inc, which has repaid its $465 million loan.
+The "60 Minutes" piece listed several of the programs failures but just one of its successes - electric car company Tesla Motors Inc (TSLA.O), which has repaid its $465 million loan.

 (Reporting by Nichola Groom; Editing by Richard Chang and Gopakumar Warrier)